 Figure 1.
 The contribution of mutational processes to KRAS mutagenesis. a.
 The distribution of KRAS allele frequencies at the four hotspots, codons 12 (left), 13 (middle-left), 61 (middle-right), and 146 (right) in each cancer.
 The size of the circle reflects the percent of KRAS mutations that are the indicated allele in each cancer.
 Each cancer is assigned a different color.
 The number of tumor samples whose sequencing data was collected for this study is indicated along the y-axis. b.
 The frequency of KRAS mutations in each cancer. c.
-The average levels of mutational signatures in tumor samples separated by KRAS allele.
+The average composition of mutational signatures in tumor samples grouped by KRAS allele.
 Each color represents a different mutational signature.
 Mutational signatures of know etiology are annotated. d.
 The average probability of each mutational signature to have caused the KRAS mutation in a tumor sample.
 This value accounts for the level of each mutational signature in the tumor sample and the ability of the mutational signature to cause the indicated KRAS allele.